All about online gambling

 Of course, if you play anywhere else (or if you didn't sign up with Bovada after clicking through from my site), then you're on your own.

 How do I buy chips and how do I get paid?

 In the some cases you can easily by chips with a credit card, just by typing the number into the form on the casino site.
 That's if your bank doesn't block online gaming transactions.
-I tested about a dozen credit cards from various banks in January 2007 and was able to successfully deposit with several of them, but several were also rejected.
+I tested about a dozen credit cards from various banks and was able to successfully deposit with several of them, but several were also rejected.
 Here are the results of my tests:

 Curiously, though, I tried to repeat my test on the same day and none of the six cards would work.